BrianPugh/cyclopts/docs/source/groups.rst

 Groups can be created in two ways:

-1. Explicitly creating an instance of the :class:`.Group` object.
+1. Explicitly creating a :class:`.Group` object.

 2. Implicitly with a **string**.
    This is short for ``Group(my_str_group_name)``.